waleedsf/-finding_donors_udacity/README.md

-### This is project one from Machine Learning With Tensorflow - Nanodegree
+### This is project-1 from my Machine Learning With Tensorflow - Nanodegree

 ## Project Overview